 Familiarize yourself with the map so that you can make sure to get your child there quickly and in one piece.
-I would definitely prepare with lots of holiday and attraction discussions and videos to soothe the transitions.
+I prepare with lots of holiday and attraction discussions and videos to soothe the transitions.

-Upon entering, Disney sells you on the unique and festive celebrations.
+Upon entering, Disney sells you unique and festive celebrations.
 For example, Chip & Dale’s Christmas Tree Spree ($6.99) is a scavenger hunt with stickers and maps.
 Around the World Showcase, 11 Chip & Dale figurines are looking for swag for their tree.

 The giant Christmas tree is stationed at the entrance to the World Showcase as you cross the bridge from Future World.
-It always gives me a warm glow as I get excited for the holiday festivities in the World Showcase.
+It always gives me a warm glow as I get excited about the holiday festivities in the World Showcase.

 Living with the Land

 This ride completely decks out the greenhouse for the holidays.
 From lights to ornaments to snowmen, they do a fabulous job!